-Designed as a follow-up to FREN 110, this course is also suggested as the starting point for prospective major, advanced major, and honours students.
-This course is a review of more advanced grammatical and syntactical structures.
-It also introduces the student to the technique of writing compositions, to short literary texts and to basic elements of translation.
-Language lab component.
-Prerequisite: FREN 110 (normally with a grade of at least 60) or a good result on the placement test.
+Designed as a follow-up to FREN 110, this course considers more advanced grammatical and syntactical structures.
+It includes a review of past tenses such as the imparfait, the passé composé and the plus-que-parfait.
+It presents object and relative pronouns and introduces sentences in the subjunctive mood.
+It also introduces students to short literary texts and to the techniques of writing composition.
+Prerequisite: Grade 12 French, FREN 110 (normally with a grade of at least 60) or a good result on the placement test.
 Six credits.